Passing the app state to the dialog script (Kotlin)

 });

-Here, if the visual state is set to 0 or 1, the voice assistant will name the currently open tab.
+Here, if the visual state is set to 0 or 1, the voice agent will name the currently open tab.
 If no visual state is set, the default response will be played to the user.

 What’s next?